Open-Finance-Lab/FinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

 ### Testing Dataset (Held-Out)

+While participants may validate using any strategy of their choice, final evaluation will be conducted on a private test window:
-The final out-of-sample window, from **January 29, 2024 at 8:00 pm to April 29, 2024 at 7:00 pm**, will be held out for evaluation.
+January 29, 2024 at 8:00 pm to April 29, 2024 at 7:00 pm, which is not included in the released dataset.
+Participants should take care not to introduce lookahead bias when preparing features or targets, and must ensure that only past and current information is used at each time step during training and evaluation.

 ### Environment Code